fabric8io-attic/java-main/README.md

 - To invoke custom goals.
 - To skip tests.
-- To provide custom configuration to the build".
+- To provide custom configuration to the build.
-- To build specific modules inside a multimodule project".
+- To build specific modules inside a multimodule project.
 - To add debug level logging to the Maven build

 The `MAVEN_ARGS` environment variable can be set to change the behaviour.
 By default `MAVEN_ARGS` is set to:

     package dependency:copy-dependencies -DskipTests -e

 You can override the `MAVEN_ARGS` like in the example below we tell maven to just build the project with groupId "some.groupId" and artifactId "some.artifactId" and all its module dependencies.